 ‘A patient could collapse on any premises at any time, whether they have received treatment or not.
-It is therefore essential that ALL registrants are trained in dealing with medical emergencies, including resuscitation, and possess up to date evidence of capability’ (General Dental Council ‘Scope of Practice, 2013)
+It is therefore essential that ALL registrants are trained in dealing with medical emergencies, including resuscitation’ - (General Dental Council ‘Scope of Practice, 2013)

 Primary Dental Care Quality standards for CPR: